C H U C K B E N S O N

 is an artist of many styles, mediums and accomplishments.
-Starting at 11, he took private painting lessons in Shreveport, Louisiana.
+Starting at age 11, Chuck took private painting lessons in his hometown of Shreveport, Louisiana.
 His paintings won numerous competitions, both student and adult.
-At age 14, Benson won a national art contest and his winning watercolor was displayed in the front lobby of The Plaza Hotel in New York City.
+At age 14, he won a national art contest and his winning watercolor painting was displayed in the front lobby of The Plaza Hotel in New York City.

-Before graduating from The University of Texas at Austin with a B.S. in Advertising, Benson was hired as an Art Director in Chicago at Advertising Age's "Agency of the Year," now known as DDB.
+Before graduating from The University of Texas at Austin with a B.S. in Advertising, Chuck was hired as an Art Director in Chicago at Advertising Age's "Agency of the Year," now known as DDB.
 He has also worked at many other top Chicago agencies, like JWT, Bozell, Ogilvy and Grey.
-His creative work has been recognized by The Clio Awards and The London International Awards.
+Chuck's creative work has been internationally recognized by The Clio Awards and The London International Awards.

-While in Chicago, Benson opened a ceramic studio at the Lill Street Gallery.
-Within months, he received commissions from The Art Institute and Museum of Contemporary Art stores.
-His ceramics were also in retail stores on and off Michigan Avenue and in Merchandise Mart showrooms.
-One of his designs was also selected to debut exclusively at Barneys New York stores nationwide.
+While in Chicago, Chuck opened a ceramic studio at the Lill Street Gallery.
+Within months, he received commissions from The Art Institute of Chicago and Museum of Contemporary Art stores.
+His work was also in retail stores on Michigan Avenue and in Merchandise Mart showrooms.
+One of his designs was selected to debut exclusively at Barneys New York stores nationwide.

-Recently, Benson returned to his Southern roots and has made NOLA his home.
-Inspired by his French Quarter environment, he has created a whole new mixed media Pop Art style: BENSONOLA.
+Recently, Chuck returned to the South and has made NOLA his home.
+Inspired by his French Quarter environment, he has created a new mixed media Pop Art style: